Going through a divorce is an uphill battle and raising children together after it is an even bigger mountain to climb.

 If you can’t find anything positive to say, you could just not say anything or agree with your child if they are praising your spouse.

-Talk to your child and explain but say things like; ‘Daddy is having some problems at the moment, and Mommy is helping him’, or ‘Grown up’s sometimes have problems and Mom’s dealing with some of these problems’, or ‘Grown-ups sometimes don’t get along very well, and Mom and Dad are having this problem but we both love you very much, and you can come and talk to us anytime you want to, Mom and Dad are ok though’.
+Good parenting skills require that you talk to your child and explain but say things like; ‘Daddy is having some problems at the moment, and Mommy is helping him’, or ‘Grown up’s sometimes have problems and Mom’s dealing with some of these problems’, or ‘Grown-ups sometimes don’t get along very well, and Mom and Dad are having this problem but we both love you very much, and you can come and talk to us anytime you want to, Mom and Dad are ok though’.

 4. Never handle arguments in front of the children